Club: Aston Villa FC | Opening: 1897 | Capacity: 42,785 seats

 (photos of the present Villa Park below)

-Villa Park is located toward the north of the city of Birmingham, approximately 2.5 miles of the city centre.
+Villa Park is located toward the north of the city of Birmingham at approximately 2.5 miles from the city centre.

 If coming from the east, one can also take exit 7 from the same motorway, and then follow the A34 south for a few miles.
 Passing Alexandra Stadium make sure to stay in the nearside lane and leave the carriageway before the flyover.
 Follow the signs for matchday parking.